How to send SMS from Microsoft Access 365

 How to connect SMS Gateway to Access database

 After you have downloaded 'ozeki_database.accdb', please place it to a selected folder.
-In this tutorial it have been saved to the C:\Ozeki\ folder (Figure 1) Although you can save it to any other location.
+In this tutorial it has been saved to the C:\Ozeki\ folder (Figure 1) Although you can save it to any other location.
 Please memorize the file's location.
-Later on you will have to use this path in the connection string.
+Later on, you will have to use this path in the connection string.
 You can check the path from the 'File Explorer' (Figure 1).
 The file is an Access 365 database file.

 'ozekimessagein' table